Woolbeding – All Hallows

 Recess: (In blocking of south doorway) Of unknown date and purpose.

-1. (On chancel south wall) Plain C18 with Creed, Commandments and Lord’s Prayer.
+1. (On chancel south wall) C18 wood with some carving, with Creed, Commandments and Lord’s Prayer.

 2. (Chancel) Carved by J E Knox, 1880 (ibid).